FelipeFiuza/ff8TripleTriadAdvisor/README.md

 ## Issues
-### -Does "Same" event enable use de card values insted field values?
+#### - Does "Same" event enable use of cards values insted field values?
 On this play https://www.youtube.com/watch?v=264wi-_Yxmw&t=64s Krysta card wouldn't be turned on my first undestanding.
 The '2-1 = 1' Phoenix right value wouldn't be able to turn the '1' value of Krysta card on slot 5.
-Apparently the Phoenix card captured Krysta Card using its '2' card's right value instead of the '2 - 1 = 1' value derived of the elemental mismatch.
+Apparently, the Phoenix card captured Krysta Card using its '2' card's right value ignoring the '2 - 1 = 1' value derived from the elemental mismatch.
 Further investigation needed.

 ## Calculation of possible scenarios